Operation Requests: Supplier Steps and Actions

 How suppliers receive and respond to TripCreator operation requests.

-One of the main purposes of the Operations system is to help you track the status of itinerary bookings.
-This article focuses on the supplier’s experience and the steps they take when handling an operation request.
+One of the key functions of the Operations system is to contact suppliers directly via TripCreator and help you track the status of itinerary bookings.
+This guide outlines what the process looks like from the supplier’s perspective and the steps they take to handle an operation request.

 1. Receiving an Operation Request Email

-When an operation request is sent from the system, the supplier receives an email signed by the operational team member who issued the request.
+When an operation request is sent through the system, the supplier receives an email signed by the operational team member who issued it.

 The email includes: